d2l-ai/d2l-en/chapter_attention-mechanisms/attention-scoring-functions.md

 and ($2$, $10$, $4$), respectively.
 The attention pooling output
 has a shape of (batch size, number of steps for queries, feature size for values).
-Although additive attention contains learnable parameters, since every key is the same in this example, the attention weights are uniform.

 ```{.python .input}
 queries, keys = d2l.normal(0, 1, (2, 1, 20)), d2l.ones((2, 10, 2))